July 3, 2017 | Last updated: January 7, 2019

 Summary

 The pipeline described represents a small portion of Buddy's capabilities.
-You can as well add conditional notifications keeping you aware when a test fails; monitoring actions that will check if your website is up and running; more deployment methods to update assets on IaaS platforms like AWS S3; or restart your server with an SSH script once the deploy is over.
+You can also add conditional notifications to keep you aware when a test fails, monitoring actions that check if your website is up and running, more deployment methods to update assets on IaaS platforms like AWS S3, or restart your server with an SSH script once the deployment is over.